daxiongshu/kaggle-review/comps/carvana/README.md

 >1. mkdir btb1/data btb1/weights btb1/pred btb1/pred_cv
 >2. change input path in comps/carvana/btb1/run.bat, by default ../input w.r.t repo.
 >3. go back to the root and run: comps/carvana/btb1/run.bat
+>4. after run.bat is launched, run: tensorboard --logdir=comps/carvana/btb1/logs which returns an url and you can copy it to a browser.
->4. change run.bat to run.sh for ubuntu
+>5. change run.bat to run.sh for ubuntu

 Requirement:
 tensorflow >= 1.1